How to Pick Travel Insurance for Your Family Trip

 - Epidemics and pandemics (though some policies now offer COVID-19 coverage)

 Credit card insurance often specifically excludes medical coverage.
-And almost no policy offers emergency medical evacuation or camera gear coverage.
+And almost no policy offers emergency medical evacuation (look at Medjet) or camera gear coverage (look at the Berkshire Hathaway Enterprise plan).
 Those are separate policies.

 6. How Necessary is Insurance, really?